Open Now — 24/7 Plumbing

 When faced with a stubborn toilet clog, sometimes a plunger alone may not suffice.
 During such toilet crises, a tried and true method is to employ the hot water technique.
 Simply pour hot water into a pan and bring it to a simmer on the stove, taking care to avoid letting it reach boiling point.

-Once the water has heated up, decant it into the blocked toilet drain, allowing it to address the clog.
+Once the water has heated up, decant it into the blocked toilet, allowing it to address the clog.
 If successful, you will observe the water draining from the toilet, indicating the clog has been loosened.
 Proceed to flush the toilet a couple of times to ensure the clog is entirely eradicated.
 You may need to add more hot bath water until the blockage has been thoroughly cleared.

 2. Dish Soap